DoviniJ/GxEprsDummy/README.md

 ## File formats
 ### Input files
-1) DummyData.fam - This is one of the binary files which contains
+1) DummyData.fam - This is one of the binary files which contains the following columns in order.
-* family ID (FID),
-* individual ID (IID),
-* father's ID,
-* mother's ID,
-* sex and
-* phenotype

-value as columns.
 The example dataset has 10,000 individuals.
 Note that the file has no column headings.
+* family ID (FID)
+* individual ID (IID)
+* father's ID
+* mother's ID
+* sex
+* phenotype value

 <!--- ![image](https://user-images.githubusercontent.com/131835334/236634478-99a10ec5-2e05-4259-981e-d67562b1a06a.png) -->
 ```
 1001019 1001019 0 0 2 -9